9 Predictive Modelling and Beyond

 Learning Objectives

 In the dynamic landscape of public health, the ability to forecast and predict future trends is essential for effective decision-making and the implementation of timely interventions.
 This chapter provides an overview of predictive modelling, focusing on the challenges of applying predictions to new data, the use of time series analysis, and mixed models to anticipate the trajectory of infectious diseases and health metrics.
-By exploring the underlying patterns and analyzing historical data, we estimate the disease burden and evaluate the impact of interventions on population health.
+By exploring the underlying patterns and analysing historical data, we estimate the disease burden and evaluate the impact of interventions on population health.
 We demonstrate how time series analysis and mixed models can be tailored to address specific research questions, such as predicting disease outbreaks, estimating disease burden, and assessing the impact of interventions on population health.

 9.1 Predictions About the Future